 Our Certified Organic grain is grown on a small-scale, harvested with a 1940’s Massey Harris Clipper combine and cleaned with an Cockshutt fanning mill.
 We also like to grow out test plots of heirloom varieties of various grains, with about 40 different types presently in our collection.

-Read more about the story of our hand-built stone mill in this article written for the Canadian Organic Grower:
+Read the story of our hand-built stone mill in the Canadian Organic Grower: